-Mucormycosis is an infection caused by a fungus.
-It affects the sinuses, brain, lungs, and sometimes the skin.
-The infection occurs most often in people who have a compromised immune system.
-This is a serious infection.
-The prognosis is usually poor, even with treatment.
+Mucormycosis is an infection that can affect the sinuses, brain, lungs, and sometimes the skin.
+The infection occurs most often in people who have a weakened immune system.
+It is a serious infection that can be fatal.

 Copyright © Nucleus Medical Media, Inc.